 ✘ Can feel “on the edge” on full race DH lines such as Champery or Pleney Steeps

-✘ You need the right spec of Enduro bike for Morzine terrain (see below)
+✘ You need the right spec of enduro bike for Morzine terrain (see below)

-In our opinions the a modern 160–170mm travel full-suspension enduro bike is the ultimate all-rounder for Morzine.
+In our opinion a modern 160–170mm travel full-suspension enduro bike is the ultimate all-rounder for Morzine.
 Allowing you to tackle everything from back country singletrack, endless flowy jumps and the gnarliest of downhill tracks.
 A modern long travel enduro bike can do it all.
 But not all enduro bikes are equal — here’s what to look for when coming to Morzine:

-• Dual ply or DH casing tyres – saves on day ending blowouts
+- Dual ply or DH casing tyres – saves on day ending blowouts

-• Powerful 4-piston brakes – handle long descents & heat management
+- Powerful 4-piston brakes – handle long descents & heat management

-• Dropper post – essential for varied terrain and access in the back country
+- Dropper post – essential for varied terrain and access in the back country

-• Tough 29" or Mullet wheels – you'll do more riding in 1 week in Morzine than months at home!
+- Tough 29" or Mullet wheels – you'll do more riding in 1 week in Morzine than months at home!

-• Multi Tool, Spare Tube & Pump - for any trail-side repairs
+- Multi tool, spare tube & pump – for any trail-side repairs

-Is your bike up the task?
+Is your bike up to the task?